UmerFarooqJillani/Flutter-Learning/a_widgets_info_basic_template/README.md

 #### Why:
 In large widget trees, passing data down manually via constructors becomes difficult.
 InheritedWidget provides a clean way to share state or data (like themes, authentication, or locale) with all its descendants.
 ### Stateless Widgets
-A **StatelessWidget** is a widget with no mutable state — it simply takes data (via constructor) and displays UI based on that.
+A **StatelessWidget** is a user-defined widget with no mutable state — it simply takes data (via constructor) and displays UI based on that.
 #### Why:
 Use this for UI components that don’t change over time.
 It is simple, fast, and ideal for static content.
 ### Stateful Widgets
-A **StatefulWidget** is used when the widget has state that can change during the widget’s lifetime (e.g. user input, animation, button presses).
+A **StatefulWidget** is a user-defined widget used when the state that can change during the widget’s lifetime (e.g. user input, animation, button presses).
 #### Why:
 Use this for widgets that need to be dynamically updated and re-rendered in response to interaction or data change.
 #### Styled Widgets